woossi0/suite/docs/usermanual/source/dataadmin/importer/guiexample.rst

    .. figure:: img/layerlist_select.png

-      *List of shapefiles ready for import*
+      List of shapefiles ready for import

 #.
 The layers will all be loaded into GeoServer.
-After completion, a select box will appear next to each layer, containing links to the (OpenLayers) Layer Preview, GeoExplorer, and Google Earth.
+After completion, a select box will appear next to each layer, containing links to the (OpenLayers) Layer Preview and Google Earth.
 Click on any of these to view the newly-loaded layers.

    .. figure:: img/guiexample_previewlinks.png

-      *Layer previewing options*
+      Layer previewing options

 .. _dataadmin.importer.guiexample.geotiff: